Peers On Wellness

 Programs & Services

 POW provides educational programs and workshops by request for student organizations, residence halls, and other groups.
 Visit the "Request a Program" page to see the list of available programs and access the request form.

-POW also facilitates Watch Your BAC and Positive Consent workshops at fall and spring orientations for incoming first year, transfer, and exchange students.
+POW also facilitates Got Your BAC and Positive Consent workshops at fall and spring orientations for incoming first year, transfer, and exchange students.

 Information & Referrals

 POWs are a private resource and trained to listen and help get students connected to more support.
 POWs are available to listen, answer questions, give information, talk to someone privately about a personal concern, and distribute safer sex products, sleep kits, and other materials.

 Eating is a great way to reduce harms related to drinking alcohol.
 POW Party Grants fund food and water for student parties, whether or not alcohol is being served.
 Visit the POW Party Grant webpage to learn more.

 Each member of POW devotes a minimum of 4-6 hours/week to the program.
 Each subcommittee and the full membership gather weekly for staff meetings.

 Plan and management recruitment and hiring; plan social activities and group bonding; coordinate recognition program and manage communications from agendas/minutes/weekly emails.